launchdarkly/LaunchDarkly-Docs/src/content/topics/home/managing-flags/flag-compare-copy.md

 [/block]
 5. Click **Copy Settings** to save the changes.
 <Callout intent="alert">
- <Callout.Title>Restrictions on custom targeting rules</Callout.Title>
+ <CalloutTitle>Restrictions on custom targeting rules</CalloutTitle>
- <Callout.Description>You can copy all custom targeting rules simultaneously with the **Select all** checkbox.
+ <CalloutDescription>You can copy all custom targeting rules simultaneously with the **Select all** checkbox.
 However, if one of your rules references a segment that does not exist in the target environment, you cannot copy any targeting rules.
-You will still be able to copy Targeting state, Prequisites, Individual user targets, Default rule, and fallback rule (\"If targeting is off, serve\").</Callout.Description>
+You will still be able to copy Targeting state, Prequisites, Individual user targets, Default rule, and fallback rule (\"If targeting is off, serve\").</CalloutDescription>
 </Callout>

 [block:image]